 For 6 out of 10 Romanians in urban areas, the decision to attend an event is more spontaneous, generally being taken in the same week as the event or, at most, a month before.
-One possible explanation for this may be the unusual context we are going through, with most people avoiding long-term plans.
+One possible explanation may be the unusual context we are going through, with most people avoiding long-term plans.

 Events advertised on the radio and via street panels are more likely to be noticed by the 35-44 y.o. age segment.

-6 out of 10 Romanians, urban internet users, expect to relax and enjoy the moment during this year's planned festivals.
-While Gen Z (18 - 24 y.o.) are looking forward to having fun, making new friends and participating in activities organised by brands during festivals, Millennials are hoping to find the most Instagrammable places and interact with influencers and celebrities they admire.
+6 out of 10 Romanians, urban internet users, expect to relax and enjoy the moment during this year’s planned festivals.
+While Gen Z (18 – 24 y.o.) are looking forward to having fun, making new friends and participating in activities organised by brands during festivals, Millennials hope to find the most Instagrammable places and interact with influencers and celebrities they admire.